 Once boiling, add the blueberries.
 Cook for 4-5 minutes over low heat.
 Blueberries will burst and cook down, creating a beautiful color.
 Once the mixture thickens, add the fresh lemon juice.

-Using an immersion blender or a potato masher, breaks down any remaining fruit if you want smooth syrup.
+Using an immersion blender or a potato masher, break down any remaining fruit if you want smooth syrup.

 Strain the blueberry syrup with a fine-mesh strainer and a bowl underneath.

-Fruits - try different types of your favorite berries!
+Fruit Options - Try different types of your favorite berries!
 Strawberries, blackberries, and boysenberries would all be delicious.

-Rustic - Skip the blending and straining of the blueberry syrup and keep the fruity pieces of blueberries.
+Rustic Style Syrup - Skip the blending and straining of the blueberry syrup and keep the fruity pieces of blueberries.
 It adds a bit of texture and a rustic look to your blueberry syrup.

-Triple Berry Syrup - Add any combination of berries up to two cups, such as raspberries, blueberries, and strawberries, for a simple berry syrup recipe option!
+Triple Berry Syrup - For a berry syrup recipe option, Add any combination of berries up to two cups, such as raspberries, blueberries, and strawberries!

 Low FODMAP Notes